Sejong-VLI/V2T-Similarity-IMAVIS-2023/README.md

 In our paper, we use [CLIP4Caption](https://dl.acm.org/doi/10.1145/3474085.3479207) and [CLIP4Clip](https://arxiv.org/abs/2104.08860) as our video captioning and video retrieval, respectively.

 ### Download Video Captioning
-1. Clone our implementation of CLIP4Caption to the root folder
+1. Clone our implementation of CLIP4Caption to the root folder.
 ```
 git clone https://github.com/Sejong-VLI/V2T-CLIP4Caption-Reproduction.git
 ```
-2. Rename the folder as you want
+2. Rename the folder as you want.
 3. Modify the import library in ```<VIDEOCAPTIONINGFOLDER>/modules/modeling.py``` as follows:
 ```
 from <VIDEOCAPTIONINGFOLDER>.modules.until_module import PreTrainedModel, LayerNorm, CrossEn